Government Departments & Entities 2019/20 Annual Performance Plan (APP)

 Matters previously raised by the Select Committee

-Maj Gen Leon Rabie replied to questions previously by the Select Committee on the Community Policing Strategy, Youth Crime Prevention Strategy, Rural Safety Strategy, establishment of Anti-Gang Units, strategies to address domestic violence and violent crimes as well as the distribution of resources at police stations.
+Maj Gen Rabie replied to questions previously by the Select Committee on the Community Policing Strategy, Youth Crime Prevention Strategy, Rural Safety Strategy, establishment of Anti-Gang Units, strategies to address domestic violence and violent crimes as well as the distribution of resources at police stations.

 The Community Policing Strategy is intended to operationalise the concept of community policing and to stimulate active citizenry and participation in the fight against crime.
 It will focus on community police forums, building community resilience to crime and multidisciplinary collaboration.